anacarlac/anacarlac/README.md

 Hello, my name is Ana!

 I'm a research manager at [eduLab21, a research laboratory at Ayrton Senna Institute](https://institutoayrtonsenna.org.br/).
 I work designing studies and analyzing data with an awesome group of researchers in the fields of Psychology and Education.
 I am a experienced researcher in the area of quantitative methods, statistical modelling and survey development.
 I deliver workshops and presentations on psychometrics and statistical analyses using the R programming language for different levels of expertise.
-Thus, I enjoy researching about human behavior and analyzing data, but I also enjoy talking about it and discussing new ideas in different communities.
-Among the
+Thus, I enjoy researching about human behavior and analyzing data, but I also enjoy talking about it and discussing new ideas in different communities, such as R-ladies [material available here](https://github.com/anacarlac/2023-Rotinas-em-R---R-ladies).

 ### What are my interests at the moment?
 🌱 I’m currently learning how to use GitHub to be a page where I share all the cool stuff that I enjoy talking and researching about it.
 Also, I am researching about the development of socioemotional skills and their benefits in Brazil!